|

 Underlying Medical Conditions

 Hair loss is often the first outward sign of a more serious medical condition, like diabetes or lupus.
-It is imperative that women experiencing hair loss discuss the possibility of an underlying medical condition with a trusted doctor.
+If you are experiencing hair loss, talk to your doctor to rule outthis possibility.

 Hair Loss Solutions

-Although no sweeping cure exists for hair loss, a number of treatments are available to women depending on their unique reasons for experiencing hair loss.
-For women in menopause, remedies such as non-estrogenic herbs may be all they need to regain the glory they once wore proudly.
-Click the following link to read more about hair loss treatments.
+Although no sweeping cure exists for hair loss, a number of treatments are available.
+During menopause, remedies such as non-estrogenic herbs are popular.
+Simple lifestyle changes can also have a huge impact.
+Click the following link to read more about hair loss.